ColdTea-Projects/SmplrAlarm/README.md

 # SmplrAlarm
-An Android convenience library to make setting an alarm way **simpler**.
+An Android convenience library to make setting an alarm way **simpler** than it is.

 [![](https://jitpack.io/v/ColdTea-Projects/SmplrAlarm.svg)](https://jitpack.io/#ColdTea-Projects/SmplrAlarm)